What is this?

 How data is collected

 Data is refreshed every 15 minutes automatically.
-The dashboard also fetches live status and incident data directly, so it stays current between refreshes.
+The dashboard also fetches live status and incident data directly, and auto-refreshes every 5 minutes, so it stays current between data updates.

 History is preserved for 7 days.
 Use the time toggle (24h / 3d / 7d) below the gauge to adjust what window all sections display.